maizzle/maizzle.com/content/docs/components.md

 The following attributes will be removed from the target element:

-- invalid / unknown HTML attributes (see [valid-attributes.js](https://github.com/thewebartisan7/posthtml-components/blob/main/src/valid-attributes.js))
+- unknown HTML attributes (see [valid-attributes.js](https://github.com/thewebartisan7/posthtml-components/blob/main/src/valid-attributes.js))
 - attributes that are defined as props in the Component

 ### Attribute merging

-`class` and `style` will be merged with existing ones from the target element.

-<alert type="warning">All other attributes will be overwritten.</alert>
+`class` and `style` attribute values will be merged with existing ones from the target element.
+All other attributes will be overwritten.

 ### Safelist attributes